panickerathira08-boop/enso-nonlinear-analysis/README.md

 # enso-nonlinear-analysis
-This is projectly is currentky ongoing
+This project is currentky ongoing